This is two-part session with workshops co-hosted and run as part of the Spring PhD PATHFinder course (March 22 - March 26, 2021).

 What do you consider when you're making a career transition?
 Attend this session to hear stories about graduate students and postdocs who successfully jumpstarted (or crawled) into new industry roles, and strategies and timelines for how they did it.

-Job simulations can help you explore bioscience PhD career paths, narrow down options, and make informed career choices.
-The job sims are vetted by professionals with field expertise - the projects are true-to-task.
+You will also learn about InterSECT, a convenient online career exploration tool for PhD-level individuals.
+These web-based job simulations can help you explore PhD career paths, narrow down options, and make informed career choices.
+The job sims have been vetted by professionals.

 By the end of these sessions, you will be able to: